-Architecture of the new mosque did not end with the outer walls of structure.
-Vast area around the moque was reshaped: there was made artificial lagoon and mosque was places on peninsula of this lagoon.
-Garden with a regular planning was set around the mosque and large trees were replanted here.
+Architecture of the new mosque did not end with the outer walls of the structure.
+The vast area around the mosque was reshaped: there was made artificial lagoon and mosque was places on the peninsula of this lagoon.
+Garden with regular planning was set around the mosque and large trees were replanted here.

 |Rating:||(4 / 5)|

 |Where is located?||Asia, Brunei, centre of Bandar Seri Begawan|

 |Name in Malay:||مسجد سلطان عمر علي سيف الدين (Jawi), Masjid Sultan Omar Ali Saifuddin (Latin)|

 Most interesting landmarks in this small country are magnificent buildings from the second half of the 20th century, such as the world’s (supposedly) largest palace and one of most impressive mosques.